 June 22, 2018, Current Treatment Options in Cardiovascular Medicine

 This edition of the journal Current Treatment Options in Cardiovascular Medicine is entirely dedicated to Cardiovascular Diseases in Pregnancy!
-To read more on Hypertensive Disorders of Pregnancy and Cardiovascular Diseases, please see Dr. Coutinho's newest publication here.
+To hear Dr. Coutinho's key messages and implications for women, click here.
+To read more on Hypertensive Disorders of Pregnancy and Cardiovascular Diseases, please view the publication here.